maqqr/7drl2015/README.md

-# 7drl2015
+# RobberyRL
-Roguelike made in 7 days using Purescript
+Roguelike made in 7 days using Purescript.

 #### Development blog